Sentient-Sports/Strain-of-Success/README.md

 # The Strain of Success: A Predictive Model for Injury Risk Mitigation and Team Success in Soccer

 Player injuries in soccer can significantly impact long-term team performance both on and off the pitch.
 According to insurance brokers Howden, throughout the ‘Big Five’ leagues in the 2021/22 season, injury costs for clubs reached £513 million, a 29% increase on the previous season.
 Despite this, we find that managers still tend to focus on short-term gains with "greedy" strategies, often playing star players when they are at high risk of injury.
 Therefore, we have developed a data-driven team selection strategy that considers player injury risk and match outcome probabilities, reducing player injuries while sustaining long-term team success.
 Using this strategy, we found that our strategy achieved similar season expected points to a myopic greedy strategy (which we find to closely match real-world manager strategies) whilst reducing player injury by 5%, with an injury reduction of 13% for first-team players.
+The paper for this work will be released after Sloan Sports submission review.

 The use of our MCTS-based team selection strategy for reducing player injury risk over a season, whilst maintaining team performance, compared to real-world selections is visualised below.